What is the SMART (Scientific & Medical ART) Imagebase?

 The key differences between SMART and the Nucleus YouTube channel are:

-- Volume and Frequency of Content: SMART has 24,000 items (including 1,000+ animations) whereas YouTube only has about 500 animations.
+• Volume and Frequency of Content: SMART has over 25,000 items (including 1,000+ animations) whereas YouTube only has over 600 animations.
 SMART is the first repository of all new Nucleus content, whereas we only publish about 1 animation per week on YouTube.